corpus-io/tokenize.it-smart-contracts/docs/fees.md

 - 5% of tokens minted
 - 5% of currency paid when using PersonalInvite
-- 10% of currency paid when using PublicOffer
+- 10% of currency paid when using PublicFundraising

 ## Fee collectors